EstimatedEst. Read Time: 11 minutes

 Maybe you are standing for much of the day, but you have an unequal weight distribution.
 This will do the same thing: make your gluteus medius weak and imbalanced.

 The result?
-Pain that seems to be coming from your low back.
+Inflammatory pain that seems to be coming from your low back.

 If you have a job where you are sitting throughout the day, you are actively weakening your glute medius.